SoliDiffy/SoliDiffy2/README.md

-# Experimenal results for the repository [https://github.com/mojtaba-eshghie/SoliDiffy](https://github.com/mojtaba-eshghie/SoliDiffy)
+# Experimenal results for SoliDiffy

 Clone the results using the following command: